 After hearing the background to the Duke’s family life within the castle, go behind the scenes, visiting the attic to examine the rooms and artefacts that would have been part of their everyday life.

 Lady Evelyn’s lace collection

 Created by the daughter of the 7th Duke during her stay on mainland Europe, the collection includes items of exceptional quality lace both worked on and collected by Lady Evelyn.
-Learn more about her childhood at Blair Castle, as well as her talent for needlework and view collections not on general display.
+(Please note this is a viewing of the lace collection and not a tour)

 Please note any catering requirements would be an additional cost.